Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Multiple Scattering Expansion amplitudes

 In the MSE one treats the barrier problem as multiple reflections involving two steps.
-The barrier transmission and reflection amplitudes are expressed in terms of the transmission and reflection amplitudes of each step with different boundary conditions in order to obtain Eq (\ref{iter}).
-We set $\hbar=1$ in this Appendix.
+The barrier transmission and reflection amplitudes are expressed in terms of the transmission and reflection amplitudes of each step with different boundary conditions in order to obtain Eq (2) of the paper.
+We set $\hbar=1$ in this Section.